By News Team

 The Albert Bartlett Novices’ Hurdle (2.50pm) has been a graveyard for fancied horses in recent years and as such it could pay to hunt for a bit of value this year.
-Davy Russell and Gordon Elliott have already enjoyed a great week and they can get in the winners’ enclosure again with FURY ROAD at 13/2.
+Davy Russell has already enjoyed a great week and he can get in the winners’ enclosure again with FURY ROAD at 13/2.

 He won his first three starts this season and has always been thought of as the type for this race, though he was disappointing the last day at Leopardstown when fancied to go very well.
 The step up to three miles should suit and although there have to be some concerns about the drying ground, it should be noted he won the same Grade Two novice hurdle that both Penhill and Martello Tower won en route to victory in this race.

 Kemboy can give Mullins a second consecutive Gold Cup

 Al Boum Photo is a rightful favourite at 3/1 for the Magners Gold Cup (3.30pm).
 He’s had exactly the same prep he had before winning the race 12 months ago and is very much the one they have to beat.
 He is more definitely feared, but at a bigger 10/1, the claims of KEMBOY are preferred.

 He unseated Danny Mullins at the first fence last year when fancied to run well having won the Irish Gold Cup in impressive fashion the time before.
 He bounced back in impressive fashion to win the Betway Bowl at Aintree by nine lengths, before he beat Al Boum Photo in the Punchestown Gold Cup.
 Both of those wins were on better ground meaning the news that Cheltenham’s improving ground will be music to the ears of his supporters.